nullserve/faaskit/packages/adapter-aws-lambda/README.md

 ### adaptLambdaHandlerForFaasKit

 This adapter will take an AWS Lambda-compatible handler and wrap it in a FaaSKit-compatible handler so that existing lambdas can utilize FaaSKit middlewares.
-This adapter should often be yore innermost (last) composed function if you are wrapping an existing handler.
+This adapter should be your innermost (last) composed function if you are wrapping an existing handler.

-## Endorsement for Experienced Developers
+## Encouragement for Experienced Developers

 If you've hand-written an AWS Lambda before and are trying to decide if the adapter overhead is worth the FaaSKit abstraction -- IT IS.
 Take a look at the code.
+The adaptation is very simple and provides access to an ecosystem of middleware while also enabling easier cross-cloud support.